 \section{Summary}

-In accordance with the analysis presented above the formation of the adatom adsorption structure is caused by the self-organization of the shear components of the strain and the stress fields, on the one hand, and the sample temperature, on the other hand.
+In accordance with the analysis presented above, the formation of an adatom adsorption structure is caused by self-organization of shear components of the strain and by the stress fields, on the one hand, and by the sample temperature, on the other hand.
 Here, the strain $\varepsilon$ acts as the order parameter, the conjugate field is reduced to the stress $\sigma$, and the temperature $T$ is the control parameter.
-The cause for self-organization is the positive feedback of $T$ and $\varepsilon$ on $\sigma$ (see Eq.~(\ref{12})).
-According to Eqs.~(\ref{6}) and (\ref{8}), it is caused by the temperature dependence of the shear modulus.
-The formation of the adatom adsorption structure due to both heat and deformation effects at contact of solid surfaces can be represented as shear and dynamic disorder-driven melting where thermal fluctuations \cite{Aranson} are absent.
-With an allowance for the effective shear modulus vs strain dependence, we obtain the expressions for the temperatures corresponding to the absolute instability of the adatom configuration $T_c^0$ [Eq.~(\ref{52})] and its stability limit $T_{c0}$ [Eq.~(\ref{20})].
-The real thermodynamic transition temperature can be determined from the equality $V(0)=V(\varepsilon_0)$ of potentials in different phases and it is in the $(T_c^0, T_{c0})$ region.
-According to Eq.~(\ref{20}) systems predisposed to formation of adatom structure have large typical $G_0$ and small effective $G_\varepsilon$ values of shear modulus.
+The cause for self-organization is the positive feedback of $T$ and $\varepsilon$ on $\sigma$ [see equation~(\ref{12})].
+According to equations~(\ref{6}) and (\ref{8}), it is caused by the temperature dependence of the shear modulus.
+With an allowance for the effective shear modulus vs strain dependence, we obtain expressions for temperatures corresponding to the absolute instability of the adatom configuration $T_{\mathrm{c}}^0$ [equation~(\ref{52})] and its stability limit $T_{\mathrm{c}0}$ [equation~(\ref{20})].
+A real thermodynamic transition temperature can be determined from the equality $V(0)=V(\varepsilon_0)$ of potentials in different phases and it is in the $(T_{\mathrm{c}}^0, T_{\mathrm{c}0})$ region.
+According to equation~(\ref{20}), systems predisposed to the formation of adatom structure have large typical $G_0$ and small effective $G_\varepsilon$ values of shear modulus.

-The kinetics of this transition is described by the Landau-Khalatnikov equation (\ref{18}), where the synergetic potential has the form (\ref{51}) inherent in the first-order transition.
-In supercooled adatom configuration with $\tau_\varepsilon = \infty$, freezing of the system can occur ($\dot\varepsilon\to 0$) even in the nonsteady state $\partial V /\partial\varepsilon \not= 0$.
+The present study is principally different from \cite{KhYu}.
+In particular, the basic parameters and equations are different.
+For example, the order parameter is the strain, the shear modulus depends on temperature (\ref{8}), the derivation of equation for temperature (\ref{17gl}) differs and so on.
+Therefore, the resultant equations and figures are different from the ones in \cite{KhYu}.
+Thus, solid-liquid transition of an ultrathin lubricant film and self-organization of adatoms on the semiconductor surface in contact with the tip of the dynamic force microscope are described only by a similar approach but with many different aspects.